 Americas Northwestern National Parks

-A recent trip I took to America’s northwest delivered a chance to explore some of the more remote areas.
+A recent trip I took to explore Americas National park system in the northwest saw me visiting the more remote areas.
 I was fortunate enough to be staying within the national park boundaries in historic lodges and cabins, when other visitors were forced to leave.

 So was America able to serve up another slice of premium pie and what were my highlights?